 Step 7 - Dry With a Rag Or Towel

 Dry off each wheel.
-Use a rag or towel — previously dipped in diluted white vinegar — to prevent any dirt from accumulating in the cracks of your wheels.
+Use a rag or towel — previously dipped in diluted white vinegar — to prevent water spots from forming on your wheels and ruining all your hard work.

 Step 8 - Apply Tire Dressing